2007–08 PBA season

-The 2007–08 PBA season was the 33rd season of the Philippine Basketball Association.
+The 2007–08 PBA season was the 33rd season of the Philippine Basketball Association (PBA).
 The season was formally opened on October 14, 2007, at the Araneta Coliseum.
 The league started the season with the Philippine Cup, or the traditional All-Filipino Conference, while capping off the season with the import-laiden Fiesta Conference.

 Renauld "Sonny" Barrios was appointed as commissioner while serving as an officer in charge of the league until a replacement for former commissioner Noli Eala will be found.

 The first activity of the season was the 2007 PBA Draft last August 19 at the Market Market in Taguig.